What is the "Gospel"?

 Part Four: Seeing, but not Perceiving

-There is not enough space in this little book to present all the Bible passages and interpretations that have led to my conclusions.
-My heart’s desire would be to prick the reader’s conscience to study out true salvation on his or her own – and how few today have done this! – giving due consideration to the massive weight of Biblical evidence as well as the writings of men much greater and wiser than most of us, some of whom have made the study and proper presentation of salvation the centerpiece of their life’s work.
+There is not enough space here to lay out all the Bible passages, interpretations and older writings that have led to the conclusions presented in this little book.
+My heart’s desire would be to prick the reader’s conscience to study out true salvation on his or her own(and how few today have done this!) giving due consideration to the massive weight of Biblical evidence as well as the writings of men much greater and wiser than most of us, some of whom have made the study and proper presentation of salvation the focus of their life’s work.

-The consequences of the new theology for the modern church have been devastating, especially to the lost: From Gospel invitations to salvation that make little mention of the cost of being Christ’s disciple, to interpretations of passages which convey the unbiblical idea that Christians can backslide to the point where they can be little different from the world around them and remain that way for indefinite periods of time, the result is that the tares who sit in probably every congregation have their false assurance continually reinforced.
-True believers are harmed also, not only because their “Christian fellowship” is often not in the Spirit and thus not edifying, but because by hearing the clear meaning of passages on the power of salvation and the sureness of God’s judgment on sinners simply “explained away,” they become confused and miss the wonderful unity of the Scriptures that truly cause the saint to “Rejoice in thy salvation.”
+The consequences of the new theology for the modern church have been devastating, especially to the lost: From gospel invitations to salvation that make little mention of the cost of being Christ’s disciple, to interpretations of passages which convey the unbiblical idea that Christians can backslide to the point where they can be little different from the world around them and remain that way for indefinite periods of time, the result is that the tares who sit in probably every congregation have their false assurance continually reinforced.
+True believers are harmed also, not only because their “Christian fellowship” is often not in the Spirit and thus not edifying, but because by hearing the clear meaning of passages on the power of salvation and the sureness of God’s judgment on sinners simply “explained away,” they become confused and miss the wonderful unity of the Scriptures that truly cause the saint to “Rejoice in Your salvation.”
 The result of the modern teaching within the visible church is that, because so many unregenerate souls can sit comfortably among the saints, the church becomes worldly and eventually dies.
 Most of us have seen this cycle many times over.

 Perhaps most of all, I am not personally attacking you or the people you love.
 If I put doubts in your mind that cause you to question the salvation testimony of a child, a parent, a friend, or someone else you care about, perhaps the promise, “those who rebuke the wicked will have delight, And a good blessing will come upon them” (Proverbs 24:25), will give you the strength to bring a new challenge to that person.
 If it is your own testimony that I bring into question, consider the words of John Bunyan when introducing a similar message: